 listWorkflow command works.
 Unfortunately, since different Archiver implementations have very different capability, there's currently no universal query syntax that works for all Archiver implementations.
 Please check the README (for example, S3 (opens new window) and GCP (opens new window)) of the Archiver used by your domain for the supported query syntax and limitations.

 # How does archival interact with global domains?

 If you have a global domain, when archival occurs it will first run on the active cluster and some time later it will run on the standby cluster when replication happens.
 For history archival, Cadence will check if upload operation has been performed and skip duplicate efforts.
 For visibility archival, there's no such check and duplicated visibility records will be uploaded.
 Depending on the Archiver implementation, those duplicated upload may consume more space in the underlying storage and duplicated entries may be returned.

 No cadence workflow should ever operate on clear text PII.
 Cadence can be thought of as a database and just as one would not store PII in a database PII should not be stored in Cadence.
 This is even more important when archival is enabled because these histories can be kept forever.

 # Planned Future Work

-- Provide hard guarantee that no history is deleted from persistence before being archived if archival is enabled.
+- Provide guarantee that no history or visibility record is deleted from primary persistence before being archived.

-- Implement paused state.
-In this state no archivals will occur but histories also will not be deleted from persistence.
+- Implement Paused state.
+In this state no archivals will occur but histories or visibility record also will not be deleted from persistence.
 Once enabled again from paused state, all skipped archivals will occur.